Good Food Pittsburgh

 Wexford

-Pick-Your-Own apples at Soergel Orchards takes place every Saturday and Sunday during their Fall Festivals, which runs every weekend from now through the end of November.
-Not only will you be able to pick 19 varieties of apples (depending on ripening), but you can also enjoy hayrides, pumpkin picking, kettle corn, face painting, games, and a lot more.
+Pick-Your-Own apples at Soergel Orchards takes place every Saturday and Sunday during their Fall Festivals, which runs every weekend starting September 14, 2024, through October 27.
+Not only will you be able to pick more than a dozen varieties of apples (depending on ripening), but you can also enjoy hayrides, pumpkin picking, kettle corn, face painting, games, and a lot more.
+Apple picking is $7/quarter peck (a maximum of 2 people per bag).
+Soergel Orchards (2573 Brandt School Road)

 Simmons Farm